 It will be extremely difficult for retailers to verify the THC content of CBD products.
 They cannot rely on the packaging.
 There are numerous labs available offering THC testing but the retailer would need to be satisfied that the lab used to verify its products can be relied upon.

 The Dangers of False Advertising

 NHS guidance on CBD warns users of an array of possible side effects, from hallucinations to fatigue, however perhaps the greatest danger is the risk of inadvertently consuming a more dangerous substance.
 Many consumers purchase CBD over the internet where, given a lack of regulation and enforcement, there is no certainty that the product received is the one being advertised.
 An American study in 2017 of 84 samples of CBD discovered that only 26 products contained the stated level of CBD, and 18 had higher THC levels than was claimed.
-A similar study by CMC found that only 11 of 29 samples were within 10% of their stated CBD level.
-Such discrepancies could be attributed to a lack of industry standards meaning that products are developed and marketed in different forms.

 The main concern of health bodies is that products may contain illegal levels of THC, putting the user at risk of psychosis and addiction.
 There have been multiple cases, both in the UK and abroad, of consumers being provided with a synthetic cannaboid known as ‘spice’.
 This highly dangerous substance resulted in the hospitalisation of nine young people in Manchester this year after they purchased what they believed to be cannabis vape liquid.
 There is a particular concern of the effect that consumption of THC may have on the development of on children’s brains.